The Heisman Trophy Trust launched the Heisman Trophy Youth Development Fund in 2017 in partnership with The New York Community Trust.

 The Fund prioritizes programs that:

-• operate on five or more public school campuses;
+- operate on a minimum of five public school campuses; and

 The Fund does not: